Bianna Golodryga: Career

 In December 2016, Golodryga confronted Republican then-Congressman Dana Rohrabacher over his defense of Russian president Vladimir Putin.
 At the time, Rohrabacher was considered a candidate to be appointed Secretary of State by American president-elect Donald Trump and was criticizing China for its record on human rights.
 Golodryga then asked about Putin, who has been consistently praised by Trump.
 Rohrabacher answered, "Oh, baloney.
 Where do you come from?
 How can you say that?" to which Golodryga replied, "I come from the former Soviet Union—that's where I came from.
 I came here as a political refugee.
 That's where I came from."
 Rohrabacher appeared flustered and accused Golodryga of being biased before he compared Putin to Mikhail Gorbachev.

 Golodryga is a member of the Council on Foreign Relations.
 She has contributed to the HuffPost, and more recently was a news and finance anchor at Yahoo!.

 In 2015, Golodryga, whose husband was a former Bill Clinton staff member, was selected by Hillary Clinton to conduct Hillary's first interview as a presidential candidate.
 However, Hillary Clinton said her choice was "Bianna", which was misinterpreted by Hillary's staff as "Brianna" and an interview was scheduled with CNN's Brianna Keilar, who conducted a tough interview.
 Golodryga responded, "It happens all the time that my name gets butchered.
 I never thought it would impede me from participating in what would be one of the biggest stories of my life."

 On October 3, 2018, it was announced on CBS This Morning that she would be joining the team as a co-host.
-On April 3, 2019, CBS News announced that she had chosen to leave the network.
+On April 3, 2019, CBS News announced that she had chosen to leave the network after being removed from her co-host position.
 Later that year, CNN announced that Golodryga had accepted a full-time role at the network as a senior global affairs analyst.

 Amidst the 2021 Israel–Palestine crisis, Golodryga interviewed Shah Mahmood Qureshi, the erstwhile Pakistani Minister of Foreign Affairs.
 During the interview, Qureshi said: "Israel is losing out.
 They are losing the media war, despite their connections."
 Golodryga asked Qureshi: "What are their connections?" to which Qureshi replied: "Deep pockets," adding, "they are very influential people — they control media."
 Golodryga remarked several times during the interview that she considered this remark to be antisemitic.
 After her exchange with Qureshi became a matter of international discussion, she elaborated further: "There should be zero point zero doubt that accusing Israel of 'controlling the media' and having 'deep pockets' is anti-Semitic."
 Since the interview, Pakistani government officials and social media commentators have defended Qureshi's remarks.

-In August 2025, she and Israeli news anchor Yonit Levi published a children's book about antisemitism.
+In August 2025, she and Israeli news anchor Yonit Levi published a children's book, Don't Feed the Lion, about antisemitism.